wllianwd/quarkus-spring-cloud-config-maven-plugin/README.md

     # this property is optional and overrides quarkus.application.name
     name: myservice
 ```
-> The properties above will be copied to the target `application.properties`, so you don't need to duplicate it.
+> The properties above will be copied to the target `application.yml`, so you don't need to duplicate it.

 The plugin will read a file named `bootstrap.yml` in the `src/main/resources` directory.